adamzukerman/harmony_experimentation/roadmap.md

    * It should have get_next_index() and to_list() functions

 ### Completed
+* create a tone class that captures the harmonic spectrum of a sound.
 * put a log scale to the graph
 * Create and test the dissonance function http://www.acousticslab.org/learnmoresra/moremodel.html
 * On the second graph, put the dissonance between the notes